kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 ### Create the account on the blockchain

 If you have just created the account locally with `kinClient.addAccount()`, you still need to create that account on the blockchain.
-Only once the account is created on the public blockchain it will be possible to query its status, balance and execute transactions.
+Only after the account is created on the public blockchain will it be possible to query its status and execute transactions.

-As a reminder new accounts created in the Playground environment are automatically funded by `friendbot` a service not available in production.
+As a reminder new accounts created in the Playground environment are automatically funded by `friendbot`, a service not available in production.

 ```swift
 func createAccountOnPlaygroundBlockchain(account: KinAccount,